vltanh/ict2020-dl-hw2/README.md

 python mask2coco.py data/Dataset/train/mask
 ```

+To train the model
 ```
 python train_detect.py det
 ```

-If you want to train Instance Segmentation, then replace `det` with `ins`.
+If you want to train Instance Segmentation, then replace `det` with `seg`.

 ## **Classification**